Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 Depending on who you are and what you do, “best 88 key keyboard” might mean different things to you.
 Which is why I tried to include every kind of keyboard I could find in my roundup.

 But what exactly is the difference between different types of keyboards?
+Or the difference between a digital piano and a midi controller?
 And what should you look for when buying them?

 I’ll answer these questions briefly below.

 But first, an answer to a question: do you really need 88 keys?

 You’re all familiar with acoustic pianos.
 That’s the 1,000lbs behemoth that crushes Wile.E.Coyote every time.